 Interview with Dr. Anthony H. Catanach, Jr., Associate Professor at Villanova University

-Dr. Anthony H. Catanach Jr. is an associate professor at Villanova University and a Cary M. Maguire Fellow at the American College Center.
-The reader of this interview will find Catanach’s answers fresh, honest, and direct.
+Dr. Anthony H. Catanach Jr. is an associate professor at Villanova University and was a Cary M. Maguire Fellow at the American College Center from 2009 to 2015.
+The reader of this interview will find Dr. Catanach’s answers fresh, honest, and direct.
 He generously shares his experience and passion in a conversational style that makes the reader wish the interview would never end.
 New accountants to the profession will profit from his advice to, “Go slow!”
-Catanach also reaches out to new accountants and implores them to view first jobs in the profession as apprenticeships in a lifelong journey of learning.
+Dr. Catanach also reaches out to new accountants and implores them to view first jobs in the profession as apprenticeships in a lifelong journey of learning.
 The beginning accountant would do well to heed these passionate instructions.

 What event or series of events led you to pursue accounting or the study of accounting as a professional choice?